dario2994/bashelp/manpage.md

-It is possible, through `--import` and `--export` options, to save in a simple txt file all those commands that were previously added to `bashelp` database and to load them again on a different machine.
+It is possible, through `--import` and `--export` options, to save in a simple txt file all those commands that were previously added to `bashelp` database and to load them again on a different `bashelp` installation.

 `bashelp` should work on any modern shell (bash and zsh).